winterashleygayle/winterashleygayle.github.io/_posts/2026-07-17-compassion.md

 Sitting beside my mother's hospital bed, witnessing the slow rhythm of dying, I discovered that my presence mattered more than my words ever could.
 I learned that sometimes the greatest gift we can offer another person is simply our willingness to stay.

-Years later, when I first learned about death doulas, something inside me became unexpectedly still.

-Their work felt strangely familiar.
+Years later, when I first learned about death doulas, their work felt strangely familiar.

 Not because I had ever planned to accompany people through death, but because I already had.